 Pinterest’s animated logo earns its place among the best logo animation examples we’ve seen.
 With a cartoonish design, a pin bounces into view and then morphs into the iconic “P.” It’s then followed by a bouncing paperclip that eventually turns into the last two letters of the logo.
-The animation uses Pinterest’s easily recognizable wordmark and Pinterest red color.
+The animation uses Pinterest’s easily recognizable wordmark and “Pinterest red” color.

 Nowadays, the Dunkin’ Donuts logo is a digital-friendly and minimalist mix of the brand’s logos between 1976 and 2019.
 The brand kept the orange and pink colors for their wordmark, in the same plump and round typeface.
 The noticeable difference is that the logotype is now just “Dunkin’.”

-The logo animation, on the other hand, puts on a show with Dunkin’s classic combo: donuts and coffee.
+This animated logo, on the other hand, puts on a show with Dunkin’s classic combo: donuts and coffee.
 With a match-cut technique, the designer seamlessly transitions from a white donut hole to a glazed donut, to Dunkin’s iconic stylized coffee cup.
 Finally, a swift positioning animation makes room for the OG Dunkin Donuts wordmark.